Marine Biology BSc (Honours) 2025 entry

 • The Scottish Oceans Institute houses a modern aquarium and laboratories for molecular, developmental and physiological studies of marine systems.
 The institute is ideally placed on the seashore near grey and common seal colonies and bottlenose dolphin feeding areas.

-• The Centre for Biological Diversity has excellent facilities for behavioural, ecological and evolutionary research on small animals (including birds, insects and fish) and on plants.
+• The Centre for Biological Diversity has excellent facilities for behavioural, ecological and evolutionary research on animals (including birds and insects) and plants.
 Many members of the CBD also run active field studies as part of their research, allowing access to field-based projects as well as laboratory studies.

-• The Biomedical Sciences Research Complex offers large multi-group laboratories that are focused on structural biology, molecular microbiology, virology, chemical biology and molecular medicine.
+• The Biomedical Sciences Research Complex offers large multi-group laboratories which are focused on structural biology, molecular microbiology, virology, chemical biology, cell biology and molecular medicine.

 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.